Types of Degrees Public Policy Majors Are Getting

 Skills for Public Policy Majors

-public policy majors are found most commonly in careers in which the following skills are important:
+A major in public policy prepares you for careers in which the following skill-sets are crucial:

 - Speaking - Talking to others to convey information effectively.